mykelalvis/FATESRD/fate-srd.com/fate-srd.com/fate-system-toolkit/Your Toolbox.md

 To cosmic it up, you could reduce the cost of effects 2 and 3 by one step.
 This is very close to sorcery as an all-purpose skill, but for certain genres---like supers---that may be apt.

-With a change in color, this also becomes an excellent system to handle certain sci-fi gadgets, especially ill-defined, all-purpose tools, even those with a bit of sonic to them.
+With a change in color, this also becomes an excellent system to handle certain sci-figadgets, especially ill-defined, all-purpose tools, even those with a bit of sonic to them.
 In this case, the physical manifestation is replaced with technobabble and interaction with technology.
 Effect 0 is an array of accidental electronic effects, effect 1 is largely unchanged, but effect 3 basically allows for "magic" to be used as super-hacking, doing anything that the local equipment is capable of.
 Effect 4 only applies when there's an existing unit to take over---like a robot or cargo loader---and Effect 5 is pretty much off the table, unless the GM really likes "what happens if I push _all_ the buttons?" scenarios.

 ## The Six Profanities